fractal-analytics-platform/ngio/docs/getting_started/0_quickstart.md

 # Quickstart

-`ngio` is a Python package that provides a simple and intuitive API for reading and writing data to and from various data sources.
+Ngio is a Python package that provides a simple and intuitive API for reading and writing data to and from OME-Zarr.
 This guide will walk you through the basics of using `ngio` to read and write data.

 ## Installation

 `ngio` can be installed from PyPI, conda-forge, or from source.

-- Python `>=3.11`
+- `ngio` requires Python `>=3.11`

 === "pip"